 What does puppy socialisation mean?

 Puppy socialisation means controlled positive exposure to, and interaction with, various objects, sounds, smells, people, animals and environments.
-It is the special learning process that allows dogs to function effectively in society.
+It is the specific learning process that allows dogs to function effectively in society.
 Dog socialisation enables dogs to learn to accept the close proximity of people as well as other dogs and animals.

 Why is puppy socialisation so important?

 Unfortunately, most people are unaware of the importance of actively socialising their dogs when they are young puppies.
-It is one of the most important things to do with your puppy to help him build confidence and become a well-balanced dog.
+It is one of the most important things to do with your puppy to help build its confidence and become a well-balanced dog.

-To minimise the likelihood of problematic puppy behaviour persisting into adulthood, it is essential that a carefully planned dog socialisation program is implemented early.
+To minimise the likelihood of problematic puppy behaviour persisting into adulthood, it is important that a carefully planned dog socialisation program is implemented early.
 This will enable the puppy to receive controlled exposure to the range of people, places, other animals, noises and situations that he is likely to encounter in the real world and learn to respond appropriately to them.

 Bringing home and looking after a new puppy can be a big challenge!